Simo190/LITEX-masternode-autoinstall/README Upload ltx-control.md

 # LITEX

-Shell script to upload your previus ltx-control.sh.
+Shell script to upload your previous ltx-control.sh.
 Use it on your own risk.